Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

-Smoked paprika salmon is an easy Mexican salmon recipe that is seasoned, pan-fried (or baked), and served alongside sweet and spicy mango salsa.
-A quick salmon dinner for busy and hungry weeknights!
+Smoked paprika salmon is an easy recipe for Mexican salmon that is seasoned, pan-fried (or baked), and served alongside sweet and spicy mango salsa.
+A quick low carb salmon dinner for busy and hungry weeknights!

 Smoked paprika salmon with mango salsa on a white plate.